JupiterOne/sdk/docs/development.md

 provide context for the backend synchronization process and determine how updates and deletes should be applied.

-Optionally, a `step` can contain a `dependsOn` list that references previous phases and steps.
+Optionally, a `step` can contain a `dependsOn` list that references to steps that need to execute before the current step can run.
 This field will be used to determine if previous work has failed to complete and if the synchronization process should treat the data retrieved in the step as a partial dataset.
-See the [Failure handling](#Failure handling) section below for more information.
+See the [Failure handling](#Failure handling) section below for more information on partial datasets.

 ### How integrations are executed